Create An RSS Feed From Scratch

 XML and RSS Element

 To start, create a text file with an .xml extension.
-Add the <xml> declaration (must be the first line), followed by the <rss> tags which will encompass the rest of the RSS content.
+On the first line, add the <xml> declaration followed by the <rss> tags which wrap the rest of the RSS content.

 <?xml version="1.0" encoding="utf-8"?>